-The prospective purchaser will be allowed to utilise the property for any of the proposed primary uses stipulated above.
-Furthermore, the prospective purchaser may apply for any of the consent uses, which application will be considered by the municipality in accordance with the applicable legislative prescripts.
-Thus, the proposed usage provided to the municipality through the comments/ representations received can be accommodated under the proposed zoning.
+The prospective purchaser with uses stipulated above.
+Furnuses, which application legislative prescript comments/ repr pective purchaser may apply for any of the consent by the municipality in accordance with the applicable posed usage provided to the municipality through the ed can be accommodated under the proposed zoning.

-The alienation of Farm 576 (Rhoode Hoogte Outspan), Worcester would be beneficial to the community, especially considering the fact that the erf be made available for purpose permitted under Agricultural Zone I. Legal Services receives multiple requests for Agricultural land.
+The alienation (Rhoode Hoogte Outspan), Worcester would be beneficial to the community, especial onsidering the fact that the erf be made available for purpose permitted under Agricultural Zone I. Legal Services receives multiple requests for Agricultural land.
 In order to comply with the legislation governing the alienation of Municipal owned property, a competitive process must be followed.